 To set up a Windows-based SUT computer, perform the steps that follow:

-From the SUT computer, locate the official RDP Client Test Suite installer (RDP-TestSuite-ClientEP.msi ) on the Windows Protocol Test Suites site under the Assets topic on GitHub.
+From the SUT computer, locate the official RDP Client Test Suite zip package (RDP-TestSuite-ClientEP.zip ) on the Windows Protocol Test Suites site under the Assets topic on GitHub.

-On the site, click the RDP-TestSuite-ClientEP.msi link to start the installation.

-Accept the End-User License Agreement and then click Next.

-On the Endpoint page of Setup, select the Install Configuration Scripts on System Under Test (SUT) option and then click Next.

-Click Install to start the installation.
+Install the required software, as described in Required Prerequisite Software.

+Download and extract the RDP-TestSuite-ClientEP.zip package to the SUT computer system C:\ path.